 Just east of the market is Brick Lane.
 Famous for its rows and rows of curry houses, Brick Lane also offers some of the best street art that can be found in the city.
 Dotted amongst the vast selection of Indian restaurants are also bars, cafes and a particularly yummy chocolate shop called Dark Sugars, which has every flavour of chocolate you could possibly imagine, alongside the most delicious, thick hot chocolate.
 If you are stopping for a curry here, make sure you barter with the waiters coaxing you in from the street – often, you can bag yourself a couple of free bottles of wine.

 Nestled in a little alleyway called Dray Walk are a collection of pop-up shops and eccentric bars that give Shoreditch its fun, trendy name.
 Those for whom the high-street shop just doesn’t cut it will come here to browse through the hoardes of vintage and unusual clothing.
-Ranging from the affordable, bright collection of Traffic People to the slightly equally as striking Illustrated People, fashion lovers from all over the world come here to expand their wardrobes.
+With the bright, striking collection of Illustrated People, fashion lovers from all over the world come here to expand their wardrobes.
 Famous record shop Rough Trade can also be found here, opposite the Junk Yard Golf Club – a bar on top with a crazy golf course underneath.

 If you’re looking for a place to rest your weary head, and don’t mind stretching the purse strings, the Ace Hotel on Shoreditch High Street is a hipster’s heaven, and offers New York loft-style rooms with metallic colour schemes, flat-screen TVs and a fully stocked minibar.
 The young, stylish and super-friendly staff, alongside the cocktail bar on the ground floor all add to the experience, making this a perfect place to stay in the heart of Shoreditch.